 Results are displayed in a Report view.
 The report opens with two tabs initially visible: the Call Graph and the Function Summary.
-The reports can be saved to file, stored in the model as Artifacts or posted in Team Review.
+The reports can be saved to file, stored in the model as Artifacts or posted in the Team Library.